jgarrow/pokedex-apollo-client/README.md

+This app was built for demo purposes, using my (old) [Pokemon GraphQL server](https://github.com/jgarrow/graphql-server-pokeapi) for the backend (just running it locally).

+- `npm i`
+- Make sure you have the [server](https://github.com/jgarrow/graphql-server-pokeapi) running at port 4000
+- `npm run dev`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.